taekyunl/taekyunl.github.io/CV.md

 ### Keysight, Santa Rosa, CA
 #### Research Intern as Wireless Communication & Machine Learning Engineer,	May 2023 to July 2023

-* Extract 5G New Radio parameters from signal generator, deploy Deep Learning classification module.
+* Extract 5G New Radio parameters from a signal generator and deploy the Deep Learning classification module.

 ### Dudaji, Seoul, South Korea
 #### Undergraduate Research Intern,	June 2021 to June 2022